Palmetto Bugs Pest Contol Exterminator

 Beware.
 Palmetto Bugs Pose Health Risks

-They actually pose a health threat.
-While it’s very rare for them to bite humans--they sometimes do in lack of other food--bites are not serious.
+Palmetto bugs can actually pose a health threat.
+While it’s very rare for them to bite humans, they sometimes do because of lack of food, but bites are not serious.
 The bigger issue is contamination.
 They often live in unsanitary environments, like sewers, drains, and trash areas and eat decaying food scraps.
-In houses, they often hide in drawers and hidden areas in kitchens and can contaminate plates, utensils and other kitchenware in the process of hiding and moving around.
+In houses, they often hide in drawers or other hidden areas in kitchens and can contaminate plates, utensils, and other kitchenware while hiding and moving around.

 Exterminating Palmetto Bugs

-The most effective way to exterminate palmetto bugs is to spray cracks, crevices, and likely palmetto bug areas with broad spectrum insecticides.
+The most effective way for palmetto bug pest control is to spray cracks, crevices, and common palmetto bug areas with broad-spectrum insecticides.
 It is also crucial to treat areas of the house where palmetto bugs may enter from the outside, such as attics, windows, and exterior parts of house foundations.

 Call an exterminator immediately if you spot even a single palmetto bug within your home or see any signs of a palmetto bug infestation.
 Any indication of palmetto bugs is usually an indication of a bigger problem.
-If you see any signs of palmetto bugs in Port Orange, Ormond Beach, New Smyrna Beach or elsewhere in Flagler and Volusia Counties, call Dave’s Pest Control.
-If you don’t live in these parts of Florida, find a certified pest management company in your area.
+If you see any signs of palmetto bugs in Port Orange, Ormond Beach, New Smyrna Beach, Daytona Beach, or elsewhere in Flagler and Volusia Counties, call Dave’s Pest Control.